wduraes/Workshops/MQTT Talk/readme.md

 - Open Windows Terminal (Ubuntu 18.04 should already be the default)
 - Install NodeJS (Node-Red is a NodeJS application)
-- Check Node JS Version (should be XXXX or higher)
+- Check Node JS Version (should be v8.10.0 or higher)
 - Install npm (package manager)
 - Install [Node Red](https://nodered.org/)